Aso Shrine: Tanomi Sai

 The Tanomi Sai is the last of the three large Shinto festivals held by Aso Shrine for the year.
 The Guji San at Aso shrine conduct special ceremonies to give thanks to the Agriculture kami for the successful harvesting of the rice.
 As a sign of their gratitude to the gods, the farmers of the neighboring village give their first crop of rice as an offering.

-The festival is held on the 25th and 26th September every year, with the main events being held on the 25th.
+The festival is held on 25 and 26 September every year, with the main events being held on the 25th.

 On the morning of the 25th of September, the farmers and Guji San gather at Aso shrine where they conduct the necessary rituals.
 Around midday, several tribute events are held on the shrine's 130m long sacred walking path.
 The main event is the Yabusame, which is Japanese archery (弓道, Kyūdō) performed on horseback.
 This event was initially performed by the men in the village, however these days, it is performed entirely by the equestrian club of the local Aso Chuo High School.
 The students of the club dress in clothing similar to the ones worn by the former Samurai family of Aso.
 The archers ride up and down the grounds trying their hand at sending an arrow into the center of the target.
 The event is not competition and is done solely for the entertainment of the Gods and villagers.
 Sumo matches are also held with members of the surrounding village's sumo club participating in the event.

 The 26th of September has no public events and is a day of prayer and rituals carried out by the shrine's priests.